-People often go for this type because there are more styles and features available for freshwater source saws.
+People often go for this type because more styles and features are available for freshwater source saws.

-Now that you know what tile wet saws are, how do they work, and what are the types, you should decide whether to buy or rent.
+Now that you know what tile wet saws are, how they work, and what the types are, you should decide whether to buy or rent.